GPS Antennas in Your PCB Design: You Won’t Get Lost Again

 Active vs. Passive GPS Antennas

 GPS PCB antennas come in two flavors: active and passive.
 Active antennas come with a low-noise amplifier (LNA) built into the module, while a passive antenna does not include an amplifier.
-Active antennas sit on their own board and connect to your PCB with a coax cable.
+Active antennas sit on their own board and connect to your printed circuit board with a coax cable.